 Christians should seek the will of God for their direction in life.

 Christians should seek God’s guidance daily.
 This desire is an act of faith.
 Seeking God’s will enables a believer to know His direction for him (Jn 7:17).
-It also shows how much a person believes in God’s providence over their lives.
+It also shows how much a person believes in God’s providence over his or her life.